Call for Papers

 Separately, we welcome papers and panels that discuss the uses and historiography of local history and the application of sophisticated methodology to personal, family, and community history.
 How do communities go about compiling their histories?
 What role do organizations play in preserving local history?
 How does community history intersect with broader historical themes?

-The 2015 Program Committee invites proposals that explore the role of cultural groups in the formation of the state’s identity and social and political institutions.
-We’ll also consider proposals on all areas of Utah history.
+Submissions on other aspects of Utah history will also be considered.
 We welcome a range of formats, from the traditional panels and sessions to more innovative formats.
-We strongly encourage full session or panel submissions, though we will make every effort to match single paper proposals with other panels and papers.
+We encourage full session or panel submissions, though we will make every effort to match single paper proposals with other panels and papers.

-Proposals are due April 1, 2015.
 Each proposal must include:

 - Audio-visual requirements

 - Your permission, if selected, for media interviews, session audio/visual recordings, and electronic sessions or podcasts during or in advance of the conference.
 The Historical Society will use these recording in its effort to meet its history-related mission.

 We will accept submissions until April 15, 2017.

 Please direct questions regarding submissions to Dr. George or Dr. Rogers at email@example.com.